QuiTrat/Manufacture-defect/README.md

 - Sructure defects on surface of products is highest and

-- Minor structure defects are frequently detected
+- Minor structural defects are frequently detected

-- Most of structure defects are detected through Visual inspection and Manual testing
+- Most of structural defects are detected through Visual inspection and Manual testing

 - Functional defects are highly detected by Manual testing and visual inspection